bestdev111/help/serverless/README.md

 Copy the following helper function into your project:

 ```
-const { sigV4Client } = require('sigV4Client') // assuming you have copied sigV4Client in the same directory
+// assuming you have copied sigV4Client.js in the same directory as this helper
+const { sigV4Client } = require('sigV4Client')

 async function invokeApig({
   path,